Riot grrrl: Pacific Northwest and Washington, D.C.

 The third issue of Vail's zine Jigsaw, published in 1991 after she spent time in Washington, D.C., was subtitled "angry grrrl zine".
 In spring 1991 Cheslow was living in San Francisco, and she received letters from Ian MacKaye and Nation of Ulysses' Tim Green informing her about Bikini Kill and "angry grrrl" zines.
-That spring 1991, Neuman and Wolfe spent spring break in DC and formed Bratmobile there with Erin Smith, Christina Billotte (of Autoclave), and Jen Smith.
-Bikini Kill toured with Nation of Ulysses in May/June 1991, converging in DC with Bratmobile that summer.
+That spring 1991, Neuman and Wolfe spent spring break in D.C. and formed Bratmobile there with Erin Smith, Christina Billotte (of Autoclave), and Jen Smith.
+Bikini Kill toured with Nation of Ulysses in May/June 1991, converging in D.C. with Bratmobile that summer.
 It was here that Neuman and Wolfe created the first issue of riot grrrl zine.

+While Bikini Kill and Bratmobile band members were in D.C. during summer 1991, a meeting was held with women from the D.C. area to discuss how to address sexism in the punk scene.
+These women were inspired by recent anti-racist riots in D.C., and they wanted to start a "girl riot" against a society they felt offered no validation of women's experiences.
+The first riot grrrl meeting was organized by Kathleen Hanna and Jenny Toomey, and it was held at the Positive Force group house in Arlington, Virginia.
+Hanna later said, "We had to go to a Positive Force meeting first.
+I'd never had a pitch meeting before.
+But I was doing a pitch meeting for why they should let us use their house for this all-women's radical feminist community organizing meeting."

 In August 1991 many of these individuals gathered at the International Pop Underground Convention in Olympia.
 The first night of the event became known as "Girl Night".
 Tucker played her first show that night, on guitar and vocals with Heavens to Betsy and Tracy Sawyer on drums.
 Writing later about that summer, Melissa Klein (Wolfe's housemate at the time) said, "Young women's anger and questioning fomented and smoldered until it became an all-out gathering of momentum toward action...Bikini Kill promoted 'Revolution Girl Style Now' and 'Stop the J-Word Jealousy From Killing Girl Love'."
 As this ideal spread via band tours, zines, and word of mouth, riot grrrl chapters sprang up around the country.

-While Bikini Kill, amongst other bands, frequently avoided attention from mainstream media outlets due to the fear that riot grrrl would be co-opted by corporate enterprises, in the few interviews they did take, they often made the movement out to be bigger than it was, claiming the music scene existed in cities far beyond its actual scope.
-This encouraged feminists to seek out said scenes, and when they couldn't find them, they created them on their own, further broadening riot grrrl's scope.
-In July 1992, the first Riot Grrrl Convention brought people together in D.C. for a weekend of performances and workshops on topics such as rape, sexuality, racism, domestic violence, and self-defense.
-By 1994, riot grrrl had been discovered by the mainstream, and Bikini Kill were increasingly referred to as pioneers of the movement.